Apply for Disaster Relief

 Eligibility Requirements

-Employee beneficiaries must be employed by Caltech at the time of the disaster in one of the following classifications: Caltech staff and faculty members on campus, employees at JPL, and all postdoctoral scholars with appointments at Caltech or JPL.
+Employee beneficiaries must be employed by Caltech at the time of the disaster in one of the following classifications: Caltech staff and faculty members, Caltech employee at JPL, and all postdoctoral scholars working on campus or at JPL.

 Student beneficiaries include students currently enrolled in a Caltech undergraduate or graduate program.

-Beneficiaries must have incurred expenses resulting from the L.A.
-Fires and have not been reimbursed by other sources.
+Beneficiaries must have incurred expenses resulting from the LA fires that will not be reimbursed by insurance or other sources.

 Examples of economic loss include, but are not limited to:

-- Loss related to displacement from the individual's primary residence for 72 hours or longer.
-Loss, damage to, or destruction of primary residence or personal property.
+- Loss related to displacement from the beneficiaries' primary residence for 4 weeks or longer.
+Loss, damage to, or destruction of primary residence or personal property located within the FEMA designated disaster areas.

 - Food insecurity, childcare, and safety-related needs resulting from the emergency.

-Grants will be restricted to a total funding award of up to $6,000 per household.
-If an eligible spouse, domestic partner, or child working at Caltech living in the same household is applying for the same grant for the same qualifying event for which you are applying, only one payment will be distributed.
+Grants will be restricted to one grant per household.
+If an eligible spouse, domestic partner, or child working at Caltech (on campus or at JPL) lives in the same household and applies for the same grant for the same qualifying event for which another household member has applied, only one payment will be distributed.

 Caltech and JPL Disaster Relief Fund Grants

-Starting on Tuesday, February 4, eligible beneficiaries may apply for a second round of grant funding (a new, additional $3,000 award) to defray immediate costs associated with this disaster.
+Starting on Thursday, March 13, eligible beneficiaries may apply for a new grant of up to $4,000 to defray ongoing costs associated with this disaster.

-- Beneficiaries may apply for a lesser amount if losses are less than the standard grant amount.
+- You may apply for a lesser amount if your losses are less than the standard grant amount.

 - Grants to undergraduate students will be approved through the Student Affairs Office or the Caltech Student Emergency Fund.